MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 #### Positioning: relative vs. fixed

 Aligning the conversation window to a grid format provides a very straightforward set of inputs that can scale regardless of the screen resolution.
-For example, the Xbox OS STT UI references nine quadrants (Left/Top, Left/Center, Left/Bottom, Middle/Top, and so on) for positioning.
+For example, the Xbox OS speech-to-text UI references nine quadrants (Left/Top, Left/Center, Left/Bottom, Middle/Top, and so on) for positioning.

 If your game outputs to multiple screen resolutions (4K, PC), you won't have to worry about scaling 1080p X,Y pixel values to a different screen size.